WIPACrepo/SkyDriver/README.md

 #### SkyDriver Effects
 - The Skymap Scanner instance is stopped and removed
-- The scan's manifest & result are marked as "deleted" in the database
+- The scan's manifest and result are marked as "deleted" in the database

 #### Returns
 ```